jmguillemette/jmguillemette/README.md

 ## About Me

-I'm a Sr. Engineer / Sr. Software Archtict at TD Bank I'm also an indie video game developer and found of Wind Powered Games
+I'm a Sr. Engineer / Sr. Software Architect at TD Bank I'm also an indie video game developer and founder of Wind Powered Games

 I am a Java and C# developer with over 30 years of software development experience